 Expanding into new geographies.
-During 2013, approximately 8% of our revenues were shipped to regions outside the U.S. and Canada.
-Given that the global market for power generation equipment is estimated to exceed \$15 billion annually, we believe there are growth opportunities for Generac by expanding into new geographies.
-Prior to 2013, these efforts had been mostly organic with the creation of a dedicated sales team and the addition of over 100 new distribution points around the globe, with many of those in Latin America.
-The acquisitions of the Ottomotores and Tower Light businesses provide us with an enhanced platform and immediate scale for our international growth initiatives and accelerates our efforts to become a more global player in the markets for backup power and mobile power equipment.
-As we look forward, we intend to leverage these recent acquisitions while also evaluating other opportunities to expand into other regions of the world.
+During 2014, approximately 9% of our revenues were shipped to regions outside the U.S. and Canada.
+Given that the global market for power generation equipment is estimated to exceed \$16 billion annually, we believe there are growth opportunities for Generac by expanding into new geographies.
+Prior to 2012, these efforts had been mostly organic with the creation of a dedicated sales team and the addition of new distribution points around the globe, with a focus in Latin America.
+The acquisitions of Ottomotores, located in Latin America, and Tower Light, located in Europe, provide us with an enhanced platform and immediate scale for our international growth initiatives, and also accelerate our efforts to become a more global player in the markets for backup power and mobile power equipment.
+As we look forward, we expect to drive growth in the key markets they serve with additional investment and focus, and we intend to leverage these acquisitions while also evaluating other opportunities to expand into other regions of the world.
+This is targeted to be accomplished through both organic growth and potential acquisitions, and by establishing and developing additional distribution globally and building the Generac brand internationally.

 We believe the investments we have made to date, due in part to our Powering Ahead strategy, have helped to capitalize on the macro, secular growth drivers for our business and are an important part of our efforts to diversify and globalize our business.
-See "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations - Business drivers and trends" for additional drivers that influence demand for our products and other trends affecting the markets that we serve.
+See "Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations - Business Drivers and Trends" for additional drivers that influence demand for our products and other trends affecting the markets that we serve.